lenasolarova/konflux_metrics/README.md

 The workflow (`.github/workflows/append-historical.yaml`) runs automatically on schedule (one hour behind the other data collection pipelines) and wrangles the data in the historical files (appending new data and trimming data older than 90 days).

+There is also another workflow (`.github/workflows/retest-metrics.yaml`) which can be run manually to backfill the history (by default set to 90 days).

 ### GitLab CI
 The pipeline (`.gitlab-ci.yml`) runs on schedule (configured in GitLab settings) and pushes results to the GitHub repository.
+It also has a manual job that can be run to backfill the 90 days in case of starting fresh / data loss.